ceph/ceph/doc/cephfs/fs-volumes.rst

    ceph fs volume rm <vol_name> [--yes-i-really-mean-it]

 This command removes a file system and its data and metadata pools.
-It also tries to remove MDS daemons using the enabled ceph-mgr orchestrator module.
+It also tries to remove MDS daemons using the enabled Ceph Manager orchestrator module.

 .. note:: After volume deletion, we recommend restarting `ceph-mgr` if a new file system is created on the same cluster and the subvolume interface is